Should you donate or sell your car?

-Most people sell their old car when they're planning to get a new one, but you also have the option of donating the car to charity.
-Depending on certain factors, you may deduct the vehicle donation from your taxes.
+Most people sell or trade in their car when they're planning to get a new one, but you also have the option of donating the car to charity.
+Depending on certain factors, you may be able to deduct the vehicle donation from your taxes.
 On the other hand, donating your car means you won't get any money directly from your old vehicle.
-Ultimately, the choice should come down to your needs and whether you can find the right charity for you.

 Explore Progressive Answers' auto editorial guidelines to find out why you can trust the car insurance information you find here.